modeset/-deprecated-utensils/app/assets/utensils/decal/readme.md

 `$decal-status-list` | `$base-status-list` | The `list` of modifier classes to include `$decal-radii`       | `$radii`            | The `border-radius` of a decal

-## Todo
-- Fix up the list for generating modifiers